Things to do and see in Civic Center

 Buildings in Civic Center

+The main highlight of Civic Center is the impressive buildings.
 Many of the buildings in Civic Center have a classic look.
 Because of the high pillars and the cream-coloured stone, you almost feel as if you are in Rome for a while.
 Some buildings that are worth seeing are the classic St. Andrew Roman Catholic Church, the impressive New York Supreme Court and of course the City Hall.
-The City Hall is not open to the public, but several other buildings in the Civic Center are open to enter.
-One of the largest government buildings in the world can also be found in this district.
-The Manhattan Municipal Building has 40 floors and is home to no fewer than 13 municipal institutions.
-After your visit to Civic Center, walk directly to the Brooklyn Bridge via the pedestrian walkway!

-Getting married in New York
+Getting Married in New York

-You will probably also visit the Civic Center if you want to get married in New York.
-The New York City Marriage Bureau is located here, the place where you can get registered to marry.
 Those who explore the Civic Center will find that most people come here for lawsuits, weddings and other “civil affairs”.
 They are often neatly dressed and in a different mood from the city’s visitors.
-Restaurants and shops are therefore hardly to be found here.
+Restaurants and shops are therefore hard to find here.
 Would you like a bite to eat?
 Then walk on to the adjacent Chinatown.

 Was this article helpful?
 Recommend it by giving me a rating: